jcbrinfo/slamtest/README.md

 To run only one test case, specify its name using the `-t` option.

 ## Script’s output customization
-Even if the default output of SlamTest is great, the `-f` option allows to customize this output.
+Even if the default output of SlamTest is great, the `-f` option allows you to customize this output.
 Its argument is composed of two character: one for the list of the individual results, then one for the summary line.
 The default value is `tl` (GitHub task list, long summary line).
 The first character (for the list